proycon/pynlpl/docs/folia.rst

 We will discuss three ways of accessing span annotation.
 Span annotation is contained within an annotation layer of a certain structure element, often a sentence.
-In the first way of accessing span annotation, we will first obtain the layer, then iterate over the span annotation elements within that layer, and finally iterate over the words to which the span applies.
+In the first way of accessing span annotation, we do everything explicitly.
+We first obtain the layer, then iterate over the span annotation elements within that layer, and finally iterate over the words to which the span applies.
 Assume we have a ``sentence`` and we want to print all the named entities in it::